Gilf Kebir: Climate

-Gilf Kebir Plateau lies in the heart of the eastern part of the vast Sahara Desert, and, thus, gets some of the most extreme climates on Earth.
-This is the driest place on the planet, not only because the area is totally rainless (the annual average rainfall amount hardly reaches 0.1 mm) but also because the geological aridity index/dryness ratio is over 200, which means that the solar energy received at the ground evaporates 200 times the amount of precipitation received.
-Rainfall may fall every twenty years in Gilf Kebir.
+Gilf Kebir Plateau lies in the heart of the eastern part of the vast Sahara Desert, and thus experiences an extremely hyper-arid climate.
+The area receives very little rainfall, with annual average precipitation hardly reaching 0.1 mm, and has a geological aridity index/dryness ratio of over 200, meaning that solar energy received at the ground evaporates more than 200 times the amount of precipitation received.